rivaanbechan/gitlab_scripts/README.md

-# gitlab_scripts
+# Gitlab Scripts

 ## Project Overview
-This project will contain all sorts of scripts that can control our company Gitlab instance from the command line.
+This project will contain all sorts of scripts that can control your company Gitlab instance from the command line.

 ## Requirements
 Most of these will be _bash_ scripts so they probably need *nix or [Bash on Ubuntu on Windows 10](https://blogs.windows.com/buildingapps/2016/03/30/run-bash-on-ubuntu-on-windows/)